vmware/container-service-extension/docs/cse3_0/TROUBLESHOOTING.md

 ## Admin operations
 1. Is CSE 3.0 backward compatible?
 In other words, does it work with older API versions of Cloud Director (<= 34.0)?
     * Yes.
-CSE Server 3.0, when hooked with Cloud Director of API versions <= 34.0, will continue to behave as CSE 2.6.x.
+CSE Server 3.0, when connected with Cloud Director of API versions <= 34.0, will continue to behave as CSE 2.6.x.
 For accurate results, follow the [compatibility matrix](CSE30.html#cse30-compatibility-matrix)
 2. How do placement policies work?
 What is their relationship with ovdc enablement and template restriction?
-    * CSE 3.0, when hooked to vCD >= 10.2, leverages the concept of placement policies to restrict native K8 deployments to specific organization virtual datacenters.
+    * CSE 3.0, when connected to VCD >= 10.2, leverages the concept of placement policies to restrict native K8 deployments to specific organization virtual datacenters.
 During CSE install or upgrade, it creates an empty provider Vdc level placement policy **cse----native** and tags the native templates